elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_04.md

 While the first example involved only people, the other three involved people and machines.
 When we want to communicate with other people, we use words, either orally or written and thanks to the common knowledge of the used language, e.g., English, we can understand each other.
 A sentence like ‘the title of this chapter is “Using metadata to describe training materials” ‘ is clear for us, but while free text is enough for humans, machines need more structured data (and metadata) to communicate with each other.
 The sort of structured metadata we use to describe training materials looks like a sentence with a subject, a predicate, and an object, with the main subject being our training material.
 The sentence above would for example look like: thisChapter (subject) - hasTitle (predicate) - “Using metadata to describe training materials”.
 Further information about how we communicate with machines and how machines communicate with each other is an exciting subject, but it is outside the scope of this book.
 If you are interested, we offer some additional information in Section [Further reading about structured metadata](#FR).

 ## Why do we need to describe training materials with metadata?
-(Minimum, Understand Explain the relevance of metadata to FAIR Training Materials)

 Metadata will improve F, I, R

 ## Metadata for training materials
-(Minimum, Remember: Identify metadata standards used in your communities/institutions to annotate training materials)

 Metadata will help us describe our training materials, but what metadata should we use?
 If we all decide on our own what metadata we want to use and how it will look in its machine-readable version (i.e., structured metadata via schemas), we will end up with so many ways to refer to what should be common ground (so we understand better each other, humans and machines).
 Rather than going on your own, we recommend you find and follow a metadata standard used by your community (e.g., trainers in general or trainers in your field and/or in your institute).
 We are aware of a couple of communities working on training materials and supporting metadata for them; they are [GOBLET](https://www.mygoblet.org/), [ELIXIR](https://elixir-europe.org) Training Platform (particularly the FAIR Training Focus Group) and the Research Data Alliance via its [Education and Training on Handling of Research Data Interest Group](https://www.rd-alliance.org/groups/education-and-training-handling-research-data.html) (RDA-ETHRD-IG).